Cod: History

 Cod has been an important economic commodity in international markets since the Viking period (around 800 AD).
 Norwegians travelled with dried cod and soon a dried cod market developed in southern Europe.
 This market has lasted for more than 1,000 years, enduring the Black Death, wars and other crises, and is still an important Norwegian fish trade.
 The Portuguese began fishing cod in the 15th century.
 Clipfish is widely enjoyed in Portugal.
 The Basques played an important role in the cod trade, and allegedly found the Canadian fishing banks before Columbus' discovery of America.
 The North American east coast developed in part due to the vast cod stocks.
 Many cities in the New England area are located near cod fishing grounds.
 The fish was so important to the history and development of Massachusetts, the state's House of Representatives hung a wood carving of a codfish, known as the Sacred Cod of Massachusetts, in its chambers.

-Apart from the long history, cod differ from most fish because the fishing grounds are far from population centers.
+Apart from the long history, cod differ from most fish because the fishing grounds are far from population centres.
 The large cod fisheries along the coast of North Norway (and in particular close to the Lofoten islands) have been developed almost uniquely for export, depending on sea transport of stockfish over large distances.
 Since the introduction of salt, dried and salted cod (clipfish or 'klippfisk' in Norwegian) has also been exported.
 By the end of the 14th century, the Hanseatic League dominated trade operations and sea transport, with Bergen as the most important port.

 William Pitt the Elder, criticizing the Treaty of Paris in Parliament, claimed cod was "British gold"; and that it was folly to restore Newfoundland fishing rights to the French.

 In the 17th and 18th centuries in the New World, especially in Massachusetts and Newfoundland, cod became a major commodity, creating trade networks and cross-cultural exchanges.
 In 1733, Britain tried to gain control over trade between New England and the British Caribbean by imposing the Molasses Act, which they believed would eliminate the trade by making it unprofitable.
 The cod trade grew instead, because the "French were eager to work with the New Englanders in a lucrative contraband arrangement".
 In addition to increasing trade, the New England settlers organized into a "codfish aristocracy".
 The colonists rose up against Britain's "tariff on an import".

 In the 20th century, Iceland re-emerged as a fishing power and entered the Cod Wars.
 In the late 20th and early 21st centuries, fishing off the European and American coasts severely depleted stocks and become a major political issue.
 The necessity of restricting catches to allow stocks to recover upset the fishing industry and politicians who are reluctant to hurt employment.